 It doesn’t make a difference who your date is.
 Whether they are a sexy escort from Manchester’s best outcall agency or are just the girl from next door, your self-confidence is going to be one of your main tools that will win over her affection.
 Whilst you should not change who you are, it’s time to put those feelings aside for a little while as you get to know your brand new date.
 Here are some tips on how you can put your best foot forward:

-- Think of a dating strategy- If there is a place or romantic venue that makes you feel more comfortable then go to it.
+- Think of a dating strategy-If there is a place or romantic venue that makes you feel more comfortable then go to it.
 Pick somewhere laid back or an area that makes you feel confident, such as a coffee shop or a bar.
 That way you do not have to prep much.
-Just throw on a nice outfit and make your way there.
+Just throw on a nice outfit, spray on some of your favorite perfume or even True Pheromones spray to really get the attraction flowing, and make your way there.

-- Treat your date how you would like to be treated- It can be difficult to start a conversation if you feel like your confidence has dropped and you want to withdraw.
+- Treat your date how you would like to be treated- It can be difficult to start a conversation if you feel like your confidence has dropped.
 We’ve all had that awkward introduction and quiet period during new dates where the other person looks like they just want to get up and leaves.
 But this sort of interaction should not change how you treat others.
 Remain calm and respectful when meeting new people.
 Speak them honestly and keep in the right mindset when arranging another date.
 That way you can see if you will click with your new lover.

 - Be honest about yourself- Going on a new date is about making a brand new connection with someone.
 It’s not about immediately spilling your guts about everything that’s on your mind.
 It’s about getting to know each other slowly.
 Just be honest about where you are in your dating life and this will help move the process along.
 Unreal expectations can really put a downer on the evening.